 "howard, or "haui," as he positions himself, is a highly intelligent, witty, and talented artist with a huge repertoire of skills...this is an exceptionally professional young man who will make his name, and soon, with a vengeance. his talents are wide-ranging– and unique."

-martha henry; order of canada, order of on; hon lld, phd, dhum, dfa.
+the late martha henry; order of canada, order of on; hon lld, phd, dhum, dfa.